-Please read about what is takes to make a perfect foster home below then fill out the application.
-By providing complete information we can better match a potential foster dog with your loving family.
+Please read about what it takes to make a perfect foster home below, then fill out the application.
+By providing complete information, we can better match a potential foster dog with your loving family.

-Please download the application using the button below, fill it out and email the completed document to info@BAPBR.org
+Please download the application using the button below, fill it out, then email back to us at: info@BAPBR.org